 High blood pressure can lead to damage of your blood vessels, heart, kidneys, and other organs in your body.
 Heart disease and stroke, both caused by high blood pressure, are the first and fifth leading causes of death in the U.S.

 The scary thing about high blood pressure is that you may have it without even knowing it.
 That's why doctors often call high blood pressure the "silent killer."
 Health care professionals agree: High blood pressure is a big deal.

 Second Misconception Is That High Blood Pressure Can't Be Prevented

 Perhaps you have other relatives with high blood pressure.
 Maybe you're a member of a group of people who are at greater risk.
 For these or other reasons, you may be tempted to think that there's nothing you can do about high blood pressure.

 Here is some good news about high blood pressure: Even if you have many risk factors, there are steps you can take to prevent high blood pressure:

-Get regular exercise.
-Try to get at least 30 minutes of activity each day.
+- Get regular exercise.
+Try to get at least 30 minutes of activity each day, at least five days a week.
 Exercise relieves stress and helps you control your weight.